yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/maintain_customize.md

     git submodule update --recursive
     ```

+## Create content with the Docsy theme

+For lots of information about how the content of a Docsy themed website is structured, and how to add different types of content (including documentation pages, blog posts, landing pages, community pages, and even static content), see [Docsy - Adding Content](https://www.docsy.dev/docs/adding-content/content/).

+For more information on how the navigation and search work, see [Docsy - Navigation ansd Search](https://www.docsy.dev/docs/adding-content/navigation/).

 ## Customize the Docsy theme

 This section explains how to customize various elements of the Docsy theme.

 ### Add code to head and body end of pages

 To add code to the `head` and end of the `body` sections of each page (for example if using Netlify Identity with Netlify CMS), create the files `layouts/partials/hooks/head-end.html` and `layouts/partials/hooks/body-end.html` and add the code in those files.
-For details, see [the Docsy instructions](https://docsydocs.netlify.com/docs/adding-content/lookandfeel/#add-code-to-head-or-before-body-end).
+For details, see [Docsy - Add code to head or before body end](https://www.docsy.dev/docs/adding-content/lookandfeel/#add-code-to-head-or-before-body-end).

 ### Change colors and fonts

-To change the theme colors and fonts, modify the file `assets/scss/_variables_project.scss` as detailed in [the Docsy instructions](https://docsydocs.netlify.com/docs/adding-content/lookandfeel/).
+To change the theme colors and fonts, modify the file `assets/scss/_variables_project.scss` as detailed in [Docsy - Look and Feel](https://www.docsy.dev/docs/adding-content/lookandfeel/).

 ### Change the logo and background images